Chevrolet C/K (first generation): Body design

-In line with the Task Force series and its predecessors, the first-generation C/K was offered solely with a two-door cab configuration.
+Like its predecessors, the first-generation C/K was offered solely as a two-door regular cab.
 The straight-sided Fleetside bed made its return alongside the traditional fendered Stepside bed (GMC Wideside and Fenderside, respectively).

 Both the Fleetside and Stepside were offered 61/2-foot and 8-foot bed lengths; a 9-foot bed length was exclusive to Stepside pickups.

-For 1962, the hood was restyled, eliminating the large oval air intakes above a revised grille; two small intake slots were added along with front turn signals above the grille; for 1963, the grille underwent an additional revision.
+In 1962, the hood was restyled, eliminating the large oval air intakes above a revised grille; two small intake slots were added along with front turn signals above the grille; for 1963, the grille underwent an additional revision.

-For 1964, the cab underwent a major update.
+In 1964, the cab underwent a major update.
 While sharing the roof and floor structure, the windshield and A-pillar were redesigned, eliminating the intrusive "dogleg" (requiring new set of door stampings); the redesign also brought a change to the dashboard and door panels.

-From 1965 to 1966, the model line saw few fundamental changes to the body, with air conditioning became an option for the first time.
+From 1965 to 1966, the model line saw few fundamental changes to the body, with air conditioning becoming an option for the first time.